Last Updated on April 16, 2026 by Emma Fajcz | Published: May 18, 2020

 Barcelona is the perfect city to explore on foot, as even a short stroll can take you through six centuries of architecture.
-Going on a Gothic Quarter walking tour allows you to confront the city’s history up front as you walk the same steps its residents have taken for hundreds of years.
-What’s more, it’s so easy to take a self-guided Gothic Quarter tour with our handy insider knowledge.
+Going on a Gothic Quarter walking tour allows you to experience the city’s fascinating history and hidden gems.
+Its winding streets, towering stone buildings, and unique shops and storefronts all have stories to tell from the city’s past.
+It’s so easy to take a fun and educational self-guided walking tour of Barcelona’s Gothic Quarter with our handy insider knowledge!

 Discover Plaça Nova and the Cathedral